Skip to Content

 If you reheat soft-boiled eggs for too long they become hard-boiled eggs. 🙂

-How to safely reheat boiled eggs
+How to reheat boiled eggs

-Here’s how you can safely reheat boiled eggs:
+Here’s how you can reheat boiled eggs:

 2. Boil some water and pour it over the egg until it’s fully submerged in it.